 Yes unfortunately.
 But we have boot cleaning stations located at Claris Airport, Tryphena and Port Fitzroy wharves, and all the entrance points to the Aotea Conservation Park.
 Please make sure you spray and scrub your boots both when you go in and when you come out.
 For more information on Kauri Dieback, check out the DoC website.

-Bookings are essential for both the campgrounds and the huts as there are limited spaces available, particularly over Summer.
-Please book on the DoC website, or contact the Information Centre for help.
+Bookings are essential for both the campgrounds and the huts, particularly over Summer.
+Please book on the DoC website.

 Backcountry passes and Hut tickets are not valid for the huts on Great Barrier, you will need to book these through the DoC website.
-DOC/NZMA campsite passes are valid at all DoC campsites on Great Barrier, except between the dates of 20th December 2020 & 8th February 2021.
+DOC/NZMA campsite passes are valid at all DoC campsites on Great Barrier, please check for further terms on your pass confirmation or on the DoC website.
+If in doubt, contact them directly.